damoeb/rss-proxy/README.md

 ![GitHub forks](https://img.shields.io/github/forks/scottydocs/README-template.md?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/scottydocs?style=social)

-RSS-Proxy is a tool that allows `<insert_target_audience>` to do create an RSS feed of almost any website, purely by analyzing just the DOM structure.
+RSS-Proxy is a tool that allows you to do create an RSS/ATOM or JSON feed of almost any website, purely by analyzing just the DOM structure.

 Additional line of information text about what the project does.
 Your introduction should be around 2 or 3 sentences.
 Don't go overboard, people won't read it.